Skin Cancer

 - Dark streak under fingernail or toenail

-- Any new skin growth that concerns you
+- Any new growth on the skin that concerns you

-- A sore that does not heal within a few weeks
+- A sore still open after a few weeks

-- Unexplained bleeding or crusting on the skin
+- Bleeding or crusting on the skin with no explanation

-- A spot that looks different from others on your skin
+- A spot that looks different from everything else on your skin

 Have questions about skin cancer?
-Dr. Tzu is here to help.
+Our team is here to help.

 - DNA damage to skin cells from UV radiation